Libbum/CQPLabs/README.md

 ## TODO:

-* [X] Caption on code is fine but on figures it's not.
+- [X] Caption on code is fine but on figures it's not.
-* [ ] Project pages should have a list of blog posts on them.
+- [X] Project pages should have a list of blog posts on them.
+- [X] Archive page (post list) should have category information